Baptists: Baptist origins in Ukraine

-The Baptist churches in Ukraine were preceded by the German Anabaptist and Mennonite communities, who had been living in the south of Ukraine since the 16th century, and who practiced adult believers baptism.
+The Baptist churches in Ukraine were preceded by the German Anabaptist and Mennonite communities, who had been living in southern Ukraine since the 16th century, and who practiced adult believer's baptism.
 The first Baptist baptism (adult baptism by full immersion) in Ukraine took place in 1864 on the river Inhul in the Yelizavetgrad region (now Kropyvnytskyi region), in a German settlement.
-In 1867, the first Baptist communities were organized in that area.
-From there, the Baptist movement spread across the south of Ukraine and then to other regions as well.
+In 1867, the first Baptist churches were organized in that area.
+From there, the Baptist tradition spread across the south of Ukraine and then to other regions as well.

 One of the first Baptist communities was registered in Kyiv in 1907, and in 1908 the First All-Russian Convention of Baptists was held there, as Ukraine was still controlled by the Russian Empire.
-The All-Russian Union of Baptists was established in the town of Yekaterinoslav (now Dnipro) in Southern Ukraine.
-At the end of the 19th century, estimates are that there were between 100,000 and 300,000 Baptists in Ukraine.
-An independent All-Ukrainian Baptist Union of Ukraine was established during the brief period of Ukraine's independence in early 20th-century, and once again after the fall of the Soviet Union, the largest of which is currently known as the Evangelical Baptist Union of Ukraine.
+The All-Russian Union of Baptists was established in Yekaterinoslav (now Dnipro) in southern Ukraine.
+At the end of the 19th century, there were between 100,000 and 300,000 Baptists in Ukraine.
+An independent All-Ukrainian Baptist Union of Ukraine was established during the brief period of Ukraine's independence in early 20th-century and once again after the fall of the Soviet Union, the largest of which is currently known as the Evangelical Baptist Union of Ukraine.
+Prior to its independence in 1991, Ukraine was home to the second largest Baptist community in the world, after the United States, and was called the "Bible Belt" of the Soviet Union.

+Baptist churches

+Some Baptist church congregations choose to be independent of larger church organizations (Independent Baptist).
+Other Baptist churches choose to be part of an international or national Baptist Christian denomination or association while still adhering to a congregationalist polity.
+This cooperative relationship allows the development of common organizations, for mission and societal purposes, such as humanitarian aid, schools, theological institutes and hospitals.

+The majority of Baptist churches are part of national denominations (or 'associations' or 'cooperative groups'), as well as the Baptist World Alliance (BWA), formed in 1905 by 24 Baptist denominations from various countries.
+The BWA's goals include caring for the needy, leading in world evangelism and defending human rights and religious freedom.

 Missionary organizations

 Missionary organizations favored the development of the movement on all continents.
-In England there was the founding of the Baptist Missionary Society in 1792 at Kettering, England.
-In United States, there was the founding of International Ministries in 1814 and International Mission Board in 1845.
+The BMS World Mission was founded in 1792 at Kettering, England.
+In United States, International Ministries was founded in 1814, and the International Mission Board was founded in 1845.

-Baptist affiliations

-Many churches are members of a national and international denomination for a cooperative relationship in common organizations, missionary, humanitarian as well as schools and theological institutes.
-There also are a substantial number of cooperative groups.
-In 1905, the Baptist World Alliance (BWA) was formed by 24 Baptist denominations from various countries.
-The BWA's goals include caring for the needy, leading in world evangelism and defending human rights and religious freedom.

-Finally, there are Independent Baptist churches that choose to remain independent of any denomination, organization, or association.